2017 Mazda 3Enlarge Photo

 There's even more of a sharp contrast between these two models inside.
 The Mazda's interior is sporty in appearance and follows Mazda's new, upscale, and somewhat European look and feel; on the other hand, the Focus interior feels more overtly sporty, as well as obsessively detailed throughout, with some nice surface sculpting and a nicely tailored look for the entire interior that makes it feel a class above.
 The one issue we have with the Focus interior, though, is that its dash tends to rob front-seat space for the driver and passenger.

 The Focus has a trump card or two, though.
-There's the 240-horsepower Focus ST, a fantastic back-road flogger with no equivalent in the Mazda lineup, and also a new 1.0-liter turbo three-cylinder.
-We haven't driven this new, efficiency-minded model, which earns EPA ratings of 30 mpg city, 42 highway.
+There's the 240-horsepower Focus ST, a fantastic back-road flogger with no equivalent in the Mazda lineup, and also a new 1.0-liter turbo 3-cylinder.
+The 350-horsepower Ford Focus RS is a rally car for the streets if you have $40,000 to burn.

-The three-cylinder barely ekes out a moral victory over the base Mazda 3 with the 2.0-liter engine.
-It returns EPA ratings of 29 mpg city, 41 highway with the manual transmission, or 30/41 mpg with the automatic.
+The 3-cylinder barely ekes out a moral victory over the base Mazda 3 with the 2.0-liter engine.
+It returns EPA ratings 41 mpg highway with the manual or automatic transmission.
 Models with the 2.5-liter engine do nearly as well; and that's without electing the Super Fuel Economy (SFE) package as you have to do with the Focus to get 40 mpg.

 Inside, in both of these model lines, if you're willing to pay a little more, you can get excellent, more supportive sport seats up front.
 Back-seat space is about the same, although the swoopier roofline in the Mazda now places it at a disadvantage.
 Top models of the Focus, like the Titanium, get a rich, premium feel inside; we also think that top models of the Focus are a bit better hushed for road noise.

 The Focus falls a bit shy of the Mazda in terms of safety.
-The Ford is a Top Safety Pick, but only merits an "acceptable" rating on the new small-overlap crash test, and only earns four stars on the federal frontal-impact test.
-The Mazda 3 gets "good" scores and a Top Safety Pick+ award from the IIHS, and five stars overall from the NHTSA.
+The Ford only merits an "Acceptable" rating on the new small-overlap crash test.
+The Mazda 3 gets "Good" scores and a Top Safety Pick+ award from the IIHS, and five stars overall from the NHTSA.
 You can get a rear camera system in the Focus, while the Mazda 3 offers a blind spot warning system, among several other active-safety features.

 Standard equipment on base models of both the Focus and Mazda 3 is comparable, with a few more tech features offered on the Focus, such as parking assistance.
 The Focus' MyFord Touch connectivity setup is nearly matched by Mazda's Harman-sourced Mazda Connect system.
 Both offer features like adaptive lighting, memory power seats, blind-spot monitoring, and premium sound.

-Our overall ratings here make it difficult to pick a clear winner.
-The Focus won our Best Car To Buy competition in 2012; the Mazda 3 came very, very close to winning for 2014.
+Our overall ratings pick a clear winner.
+The Focus won our Best Car To Buy competition in 2012; and the Mazda 3 came very, very close to winning for 2014.
 Which one you choose comes down to priorities.
 If you love to drive and want the best-driving, gas-stingy small car, we can't think of a better vehicle than the Mazda 3 with either engine.
-But with the Focus -- especially the high-performance Focus ST -- you're getting one of the best-driving, best-riding small cars on the market.
+But with the Focus—especially the high-performance Focus ST—you're getting one of the best-driving, best-riding small cars on the market.